EmbeddedSystemClass/ESP32_min_starter/readme.md

 ## vs code intellisense

-intellisense should just work so long as you have set up the IDF_PATH environment variable as described in the [official documentation] [official documentation](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/#step-1-set-up-the-toolchain) and the IDF_TOOLS as described above.
+intellisense should just work so long as you have set up the IDF_PATH environment variable as described in the [official documentation](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/#step-1-set-up-the-toolchain) and the IDF_TOOLS as described above.

 >NB. you may meed to do an initial build and restart vscode before it can resolve all variables.